open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Quarter-Truck.md

 ## System Description

-This example describes a low-level test case for the performance of libcosim in terms of accuracy and efficiency.
+This example describes a low-level test case for the performance of libcosim in terms of accuracy and efficiency [1].
 Figure 1 shows a simplified model of a quarter truck with two masses mWheel and mChassis representing the mass of wheel and chassis respectively.
 Both masses have a single vertical degree of freedom coupled by a linear spring-damper system representing the suspension force and tire force.
 The ground profile is given as external input.

 ![foo](/assets/img/QuarterTruckFig1.png "Fig.1 A simplified quarter truck model")